-First of all, You need configure the yum repository to install Virtualbox on your Fedora system.
+First of all, You need to configure the yum repository to install Virtualbox on your Fedora system.
 You can simply download the repo file from its official site and place it under at /etc/yum.repos.d/virtualbox.repo.
-Navigate to /etc/yum.repos.d directory and use one of below commands as per your operating system.
+Navigate to /etc/yum.repos.d directory and use one of the below commands as per your operating system.

 cd /etc/yum.repos.d/ sudo wget http://download.virtualbox.org/virtualbox/rpm/fedora/virtualbox.repo

 Before installing VirtualBox make sure to install all required packages to run VirtualBox like kernel-headers, kernel-devels, etc. Use the following command to install the required packages.

 sudo dnf install binutils gcc make patch libgomp dkms qt5-qtx11extras libxkbcommon sudo dnf install glibc-headers glibc-devel kernel-headers kernel-devel compat-libvpx5

-After installing latest kernel and kernel headers, let’s reboot your system and start with Latest kernel.
+After installing the latest kernel and kernel headers, let’s reboot your system and start with the Latest kernel.